MooersLab/writingProgress2022/README.md

 Amend the protocol to suit your workflow.
 I strongly recommend using the writing log to keep track of your accomplishments and planned actions.

-The goal is to practive the steps fo the protocol until they are automatic.
+The goal is to practive the steps of the protocol until they are automatic.
 The protocol is useful for getting back on the bandwagon after you fall off.

 1. Fetch word count and minutes spent
 2. Open the WritingProgress2022.
 3. Navigate to the project sheet via the sheet scroll menu in the lower left.
-4. Enter your day's data in the Minutes and Words column.
+4. Enter your day's data in the Minutes and Words columns.
 5.  **[optional]** Add a brief comment about your accomplishments.
 6. Navigate to min.day and check for the presence of **#REF!** in the daily total.
 This error means that a cell formula in the min.day sheet may be absent or miscoded.
 The errant cell will also display **#REF!**.
 Fix the code by checking cells above or below for the formula format (e.g., `=('tab name'!F2)` ).
 7. Check the bar plot.
 8. Repeat the above two steps with word.day.
-The correct formula is `=('tab name'!G2)`
+The correct formula is ***=('tab name'!G2)***.
 9. **[optional]** Update gCal using the project calendar.
 10.  **[optional]** Update your writing.log for the project.
 11. **[optional]** Run `git clone' on the writing project from the appropriate folder if you are using Overleaf.
 Having a current copy available locally when you lack an internet connection is useful.